"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Results from the User Survey

-\textbf{\Expert users value clear explanation of logging.} On the other hand, \expert users rank \textit{clear explanation of logging and data practices} significantly higher (53.4\%, 237 of 444 who chose it put it the top three) than all other users (33.8\%, 164 of 485 moderate- and 34.2\%, 25 of 73 \notomild users) as shown by a $\chi^{2}$-test ($p \ll$0.0001, N=1002).
-Also, we find that significantly more \expert users rank easy to understand GUI lower (only 38.6\%, 158 of 409 \expert users chose and rank it in their top three) compared to 64.4\% (334 of 519) of the moderate- and 73.5\% (61 of 83) of the \notomild users, shown by a $\chi^{2}$-test ($p \ll$0.0001, N=1011).
-This indicates that \expert users may be more confident in their ability to use a VPN application, but express that they value clarity of communication about the VPN service.
+On the other hand,\textbf{ \expert users rank clear explanation of logging significantly higher} (53.4\%, 237 of 444 who chose it put it the top three) than all other users (33.8\%, 164 of 485 moderate- and 34.2\%, 25 of 73 \notomild users) as shown by a $\chi^{2}$-test ($p \ll$0.0001, N=1002).
+Also, we find that significantly more \expert users value an easy to understand GUI lower (only 38.6\%, 158 of 409 \expert users chose and rank it in their top three) compared to 64.4\% (334 of 519) of the moderate- and 73.5\% (61 of 83) of the \notomild users, shown by a $\chi^{2}$-test ($p \ll$0.0001, N=1011).
+This indicates that \expert users may be more confident in their ability to use a VPN application, and place higher value on the clarity of communication about the VPN service and the provider's data practices.

-\textbf{Users rely on search and recommendation sites rather than word of mouth to choose a VPN.} We explore the resources that users use to discover and choose the right VPN for their needs.
-Users report that actively researching on the Internet (61.1\%, 765 of 1,252), using recommendation websites (56.5\%, 708), and reading the VPN providers' own websites (48.1\%, 602) are the top three ways that they use to find a suitable VPN for their needs.
-Users seem to lean on search engines and recommendation websites, rather than more traditional methods like word of mouth from friends and family (5.7\%, 167), or digital training workshops (1.19\%, 35).
-As we will show in \S\ref{subsec:stakeholders}, this highlights the perils of an unregulated advertising and marketing ecosystem around VPNs.
+\textbf{Users rely on search and recommendation sites rather than word of mouth to choose a VPN.} Given these different needs and criteria, we explore what resources users use to discover and choose the right VPN for them.
+Users report that actively researching on the Internet (61.1\%, 765 of 1,252), using recommendation websites (56.5\%, 708), and reading the VPN providers' websites (48.1\%, 602) are the top three ways they use to find a VPN for their needs.
+Users lean on these search engines and recommendation websites, rather than traditional methods like word of mouth from friends and family (5.7\%, 167), or digital training workshops (1.19\%, 35).
+This highlights the perils of an unregulated advertising and marketing ecosystem around VPNs, as we expound in \S\ref{subsec:stakeholders}.

 \textbf{Users rate recommendation websites as trustworthy sources.} Interestingly, among the top three resources they use, more users rate recommendation websites as trustworthy compared to the other two; 93.9\% (665 of 708) of them rate them moderately to extremely trustworthy.
 Figure~\ref{fig:trustworthy} illustrates how users rate the trustworthiness of each of the resources.
-Notably, of the users that say their \textit{work or school provides their VPN}, the highest proportion of them (61.1\%, 55 of 90) rank it extremely trustworthy.
-This shows that users trust their work/university to provide them high-quality service.
+Notably, a high proportion of users whose work or school provides their VPN service rank it extremely trustworthy (61.1\%, 55 of 90), highlighting that these users expect work/university VPNs to be of a high-quality.

 Interestingly, 281 users use the ``other'' option to write-in other resources they may have used.
 From our qualitative coding of these responses, we notice that the VPN being offered as part of a software/security suite is the most common response (36.3\%, 102 of 281).
 Other responses include: trusted service provider recommendations (9.6\%, 27), and prior experience (5.3\%, 15).
 Appendix~\ref{app:resources} contains all the codes.